Ahtesham18112011/VSDSquadron_FM/README.md

 Implements an FSM to convert the distance measurement (distance_cm) into ASCII characters and transmit via UART:
 States:
-* IDLE: Waits for sensor readiness.
+* `IDLE`: Waits for sensor readiness.
-* DIGIT_4 to DIGIT_0: Converts each digit of the distance value to ASCII.
+* `DIGIT_4 to DIGIT_0`: Converts each digit of the distance value to ASCII.
-* SEND_CR: Sends carriage return (CR).
+* `END_CR`: Sends carriage return (CR).
-* SEND_LF: Sends line feed (LF).
+* `SEND_LF`: Sends line feed (LF).
-* DONE: Completes the transmission.
+* `DONE`: Completes the transmission.

+**The top module integrates an ultrasonic sensor to measure distance, transmits the measured distance over UART, and controls RGB LEDs based on the distance.
+The FSM ensures that the distance is converted to ASCII and sent over UART, and the LEDs provide a visual indication of proximity.**